Here’s How to Become a Bartender or Server in Kentucky: Updated Guide

 If you’re serious about becoming a bartender in Kentucky, start by gaining the right training, experience, and skills—and you’ll be well on your way to success!

-Get Trained at Your Convenience and Get Certified in Kentucky
+Get Certified at Your Convenience in Kentucky

 Whether you’re seeking convenience, affordability, or specialized training in Kentucky to be a bartender or an alcohol server, we are here to help.
 With the government-approved Kentucky Alcohol Awareness Training by the Certification Experts, you can gain the skills and certification needed to provide safe and responsible alcohol service as a bartender or as an alcohol server.